-Fellowships are for the academic year (August 15, 2023 to May 31, 2024) and are non-renewable.
+The Provost’s Office at Ithaca College invites applications for Diversity Scholars Predoctoral Fellowships.
+The Fellowships are for the academic year (August 16, 2024 – May 31, 2025) and are non-renewable.
 Scholars will receive a $42,000 stipend, $5,000 in travel/professional development support, relocation reimbursement, office space, health benefits, and access to Ithaca College and Cornell University libraries.
-Scholars will teach one course in the fall semester and one course in the spring semester; will be mentored by a faculty member in the host department; will be expected to participate in one official function per semester and monthly professionalization meetings; and must partake in an exit-interview.
-Course must be taught in person.
+Scholars will teach one course in the fall semester and one course in the spring semester; will receive teaching focused mentoring and professional development by senior faculty; will be expected to participate in one official function per semester; and must partake in an exit interview.

-Applicants must be enrolled in an accredited PhD granting program; display a commitment to a career in teaching at the college or university level and scholarly promise.
-Applicants must also be authorized to work in the United States.
-Prior to August 15, 2023, applicants must be advanced to candidacy at their home institution.
-For PhD candidates this means having an approved dissertation proposal.
-Preference will be given to candidates in the last year of the writing process.
+Applicants must be enrolled in an accredited program leading to a Ph.D. degree at a U.S. institution; display evidence of a commitment to a career in teaching at the college or university level; demonstrate a dedication to equitable classroom practices; display evidence of a scholarly agenda; and be authorized to work in the United States.
+Candidates from underrepresented groups whose exclusions from the academy has been longstanding and who have demonstrated a commitment to minoritized communities in their teaching, service and/or research are strongly encouraged to apply.
+Prior to August 15, 2024, applicants must be advanced to candidacy at their home institution, with an approved dissertation proposal.
+Preference will be given to candidates who are in the last year of dissertation writing and who have not completed most of their writing at the beginning of the fellowship year.

 Applications are welcome in the following areas/departments: Please read the following descriptions and include reference to specific criteria in your cover letter.